gjanders/SplunkVersionControl/README.md

 - `splunk_vc_url` - this macro is the URL endpoint of the remote system, defaults to `https://localhost:8089/services/splunkversioncontrol_rest_restore`, you will need to change this if you have a remote instance performing the backup/restore operations, for example if you are on a search head cluster
 - `splunk_vc_timeout` - this is the time delay between triggering the remote command and waiting for the `_audit` index to catchup with a log entry to advise the command was run, if set too short the restore may fail because the `| postversioncontrolrestore` search has not appeared in the `_audit` index yet
 - `sslVerify` - defaults to "False", this can be set to the location of a CA file to be used by the python requests library to validate the SSL certificates in use
-- `requestingAddress` - by default the REST endpoint splunkversioncontrol_rest_restore will make a HTTPS call back to the calling IP address, this overrides the address to call back, the default of False results in a call back to the reuqesting IP address which is used in most use cases
+- `requestingAddress` - by default the REST endpoint splunkversioncontrol_rest_restore will make a HTTPS call back to the calling IP address, this overrides the address to call back, the default of False results in a call back to the requesting IP address which is used in most use cases

 ## Troubleshooting
 In some Linux OS distributions an error similar to `OPENSSL_1.0.0 not found` may appear, `os.unsetenv('LD_LIBRARY_PATH')` appears to fix this however AppInspect does not allow modification of OS environment variables.